appwebtech/mchuzi/README.md

 https://www.facebook.com/theappwebtech

-Coded and deployed to Heroku by Joseph Mwania, for theappwebtech team.
+###Coding and deploying to Amazon Web Services and Heroku

+Joseph Mwania, for the appwebtech team.